Ali-Mayya/tasks_Fintech/README.md

 The chosen evaluation metrics are suitable for the image classification task, providing a comprehensive view of the model's performance on the MNIST dataset.

 ---

-#Task 2: Database SQL-Python
-In this task, I utilized SQLite to organize the database for employee information.
-The choice of SQLite was driven by its simplicity, user-friendliness, and my prior experience with the technology.
-The database file was named "company_Insta_Perm.db," and it featured a single table called "employee."

-##Table Structure
-The "employee" table includes the following columns:

--id (INTEGER PRIMARY KEY): A unique identifier for each employee, serving as the primary key for data integrity.
--name (TEXT NOT NULL): The name of the employee, stored as text to accommodate diverse names.
--age (INTEGER NOT NULL): The age of the employee, represented as an integer for precise numerical storage.
--position (TEXT NOT NULL): The job position or title of the employee, stored as text to allow descriptive entries.
--city (TEXT NOT NULL): The city where the employee is based, also stored as text to accommodate various locations.
-Functionality
-To interact with the "employee" table, the code includes four vital functions:

--Add Data (add_data)
-The add_data function enables the addition of new employee records to the "employee" table.
-It accepts input parameters such as the employee's name, age, position, and city, and inserts the provided data into the table using the SQL INSERT command.
-The function ensures the successful addition of data by committing the changes to the database.

--Get Data (get_data)
-The get_data function facilitates the retrieval of employee records based on specified conditions from the "employee" table.
-It employs the SQL SELECT command to filter data according to the provided query conditions.
-Once the matched records are found, the function fetches and displays them on the console, making data extraction convenient.

--Update Data (update_data)
-The update_data function empowers the updating of employee records in the "employee" table based on specified conditions.
-It uses the SQL UPDATE command to modify the relevant data fields as per the new values provided in the query.
-To ensure data consistency, the function commits the changes to the database after updating the records.

--Delete Data (delete_data)
-Lastly, the delete_data function provides the capability to remove employee records based on specific criteria.
-Using the SQL DELETE command, it identifies and deletes the desired data entries from the "employee" table.
-Similar to other functions, this function ensures the permanence of data removal by committing the changes to the database.

-##Justification
-SQLite proves to be an ideal choice for this project due to its lightweight and serverless nature.
-As a self-contained, file-based database management system, SQLite eliminates the need for a separate database server, making it particularly suitable for small-scale projects or prototypes.
-Additionally, the ease of installation and setup, along with my prior experience with SQLite, expedited the development process and streamlined the interaction with the database.

-The decision to employ a single-table structure for the database was pragmatic, as it allows a clear and concise demonstration of basic CRUD operations.
-This simplicity enables readers to grasp the essence of the code effortlessly, making it an ideal choice for showcasing employee record management.
-SQLite proves to be an ideal choice for this project due to its lightweight and serverless nature.
-As a self-contained, file-based database management system, SQLite eliminates the need for a separate database server, making it particularly suitable for small-scale projects or prototypes.
-The ease of installation and setup, along with my prior experience with SQLite, expedited the development process and streamlined the interaction with the database.

-Moreover, the decision to employ a single-table structure for the database was pragmatic, as it allows a clear and concise demonstration of basic CRUD operations.
-This simplicity enables readers to grasp the essence of the code effortlessly, making it an ideal choice for showcasing employee record management.
----
-*Note: The provided script showcases efficient interaction with an SQLite database for managing employee records.
----

 # Task3: Integration with Google API

 In this Python script, we integrated with the Google Geocoding API to retrieve latitude and longitude coordinates for a given address.
 The code is organized as follows: